s194255/inverseKinematics/README.md

 ## GIFs for the survey
-In our project, GIFs was made using the files gifmaker.py The first part of the survey (experiment 1) had users determine if a single pose was natural or not given a context pose.
+In our project, GIFs was made using the files gifmaker.py The first part of the survey (experiment 1) had users determine if a single pose was natural or not given a context activity.
 Example (boxing):

 ![](https://github.com/s194255/inverseKinematics/blob/main/data/Gifs/exp1_NF_boxing.gif)

-The second part of the survey (experiment 2) had users determine if a pose (right) was natural or not as a continuation of another pose (left).
+The second part of the survey (experiment 2) had users determine if a pose (right) was natural or not as a continuation of another pose (left) given a context activity.
 Example (running):

 ![](https://github.com/s194255/inverseKinematics/blob/main/data/Gifs/exp2_Gauss_running.gif)